gourmetjs/gourmet-ssr/docs/tutorial-6.md

 ## What we will do in this step

-As a final step of this tutorial, we will deploy our production build to a Linux server running on an AWS EC2 instance.
+As the final step of this tutorial, we will deploy our production build to a Linux server running on an AWS EC2 instance.

 Because the main focus of this step is to show you the essence of building and deploying Gourmet SSR project in the production environment, we will configure a single server manually to run everything on it.

-In a real production though, you would need to consider other general issues such as distributed architecture, security, and DevOps workflow.
+In a real production, though, you would need to consider other general issues such as distributed architecture, security, and DevOps workflow.

 ## Launching the AWS EC2 instance